YMa-lab/spTransKit/README.md

 # Background

+Spatial resolved transcriptomics (SRT) allows for the localization of gene expression to specific regions of tissue, aiding in the investigation of spatially dependent biological phenomena.
+Due to the many advantages of SRT over other transcriptomics technologies, several computational methods have been designed to analyze spatial transcriptomics data and extract biologically relevant spatial information.
+Despite the diversity of these methods, all pipelines typically begin with preprocessing of the raw expression data.
+Preprocessing is required to correct for the technical noise introduced by the spatial transcriptomics platform, which often obscures underlying biological signals.

 # Transformations
 | Name | Category | Function | Description |
 |   :---:   |   :---:   |   :---:   |   :---:   |